felleslosninger/idporten-actuator-starter/README.md

       read-timeout-ms: 1000
 ```

+To avoid any unintended consequences, the health indicators will only return UP, DEGRADED or EXTERNAL_DEPENDENCY_DOWN.
+All of which are 200 OK responses.

 If you want to use the Custom health statuses, it is important to add them to the status order depending on your
 application's requirements: